 Solvency amounts for the Group (Basel III phased-in) on a consolidated basis, in accordance with the regulations applicable on each of the dates indicated, are shown below.
-The capital ratios are calculated under CRD IV as from 2014, applying a phase-in amount of 80 per cent. for 2017, 60 per cent. for 2016, 40 per cent. for 2015 and 20 per cent. for 2014.
+The capital ratios are calculated under CRD IV as from 2014, applying a phase-in amount of 100 per cent. for 2018, 80 per cent. for 2017 and 60 per cent. for 2016.